-During finalization, the BALCFG file is linked to the customer key stored on the encrypting reader.
-Thus, you'll need a reader with the same customer key to later edit the BALCFG file and finalize a new version.
+When you initially release a BALCFG file, it is linked to the customer key stored on the encrypting reader.
+Thus, you'll need a reader with the same customer key to later edit the BALCFG file and release a new version.

 This is a typical source of error, especially if the configuration is maintained by various people (learn more).

 Tamper alarm (ACCESS200)